What is the best POS system for hospitality in 2026?

 SumUp

-There are a lot of features that make the SumUp POS useful for food trucks.
-You can take orders on the go, use contactless payments to speed up the order process, and instantly make price changes or menu updates.
+SumUp POS is useful for food trucks becuase yuou can take orders on the go, use contactless payments to speed up the order process, and instantly make price changes or menu updates.

 And even better?
 You don’t need to be directly at your food truck to make these changes.